Umbwe Route 6 Days : Kilimanjaro Itinerary, Cost & Success Rate

 Day 2 Umbwe Gate to Umbwe Cave Camp

-• Habitat: Rainforest
+Habitat: Montane Rainforest

 Day 3 Umbwe Cave Camp to Barranco Camp

-• Accommodation: Camping at Barranco Camp
+• Spend the night at the scenic Barranco Camp

 Day 4: Barranco Camp to Karanga Camp

-• Hiking time: 4-5 hours
+Hiking Time: 4-5 hours

-• Accommodation: Camping at Karanga Camp
+• Overnight at scenic Karanga Camp

 Day 5 Karanga Camp to Barafu Camp

-• Hiking time: 3-4 hours
+Hiking Time: 3-4 hours

-• Habitat: Alpine desert
+Habitat: Alpine Desert

 Day 6 Barafu Camp to Uhuru Peak to Mweka Camp